-Impress your guests with this easy dip!
-It comes together in just 5 minutes, and it’s a true crowd pleaser.
+Impress your guests with this Easy Cold Crab Dip!
+Made with cream cheese, lime juice, and lump crab, it comes together in just a few minutes.
+And, it’s a true crowd pleaser!

 Creamy, crunchy, hearty, and comforting, this Easy Cold Crab Dip has it all!